Hamshika06/Vision-Pass/README.md

 Append a row to `LICENSEPLATE_GUESTS_DATABASE.csv` under the `License Plate` column.
 The file is re-read on every request, so no restart is needed.

 ---

-## Limitations

-- **OCR accuracy drops** on motion-blurred, heavily angled, or poorly lit plates.
-  The confidence scores are surfaced in the UI so a guard can judge for themselves.
-- **CPU inference** takes a few seconds per image.
-A GPU build of PyTorch would bring this well under a second for real-time gate use.
-- **The register is a flat CSV**, suitable for a demonstration.
-A production deployment would want a proper database with per-vehicle validity windows, visitor passes, and revocation.
-- **Single class detector** — it finds plates, not vehicle type, colour or make.

----